FhmDmi/Eegle-Tools/Converters/README.md

 Contains the metadata offering a comprehensive description of the dataset's characteristics.

 > For further details on the rationale and full documentation, please refer to the [**FII BCI Corpus Documentation**](https://marco-congedo.github.io/Eegle.jl/dev/documents/FII%20BCI%20Corpus%20Overview/).

+## How to Contribute

+We welcome contributions to expand the FII BCI Corpus!
+If you would like to propose or add a new database to the repository, please follow one of the steps below:

+### 1. Open an Issue
+You can open an issue directly on this GitHub repository.
+Please provide details about the database you wish to add, its source, and any relevant documentation.

+### 2. Contact the Team
+Alternatively, you can reach out directly to the project maintainers:

+* **Fahim Doumi**: <fahim.doumi.pro@gmail.com>
+* **Marco Congedo**: <marcocongedo@gmail.com>
+* **Antonio Esposito**: <anthony.esp@live.it>